thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+4/12/20 - Version 5.0 of the dataset has been released.
+It can be found in: https://zenodo.org/record/3749360.
+This incorporates all the dailies until 4/11 and version 4.0 of the dataset.
+Dailies have been added for 4/9, 4/10, and 4/11 in the dailies folder.

 4/09/20 - Daily data (under the /dailies/ folder) has been added for 4/7 and 4/8, note that some tweets will bleed into the following day due to different timezones captured.

 4/07/20 - Daily data (under the /dailies/ folder) has been added for 4/5 and 4/6, note that some tweets will bleed into the following day due to different timezones captured.

-4/05/20 - Version 4.0 of the dataset has been release.
+4/05/20 - Version 4.0 of the dataset has been released.
 It can be found in: https://doi.org/10.5281/zenodo.3738018.
 This incorporates every daily until 4/4 and the previous versions of the dataset + additional data from January 27th to March 27th.

 4/05/20 - Weekend dailies have been added under the /dailies/ folder.
 Data for 4/2, 4/3 and 4/4.